quavedev/alert-react-tailwind/README.md

 We produce other utility functions as well, see `AlertContext.Provider` value in the code if you have more complex use cases.
 You can also submit PRs adding more examples to this readme.

+## Changes

+If you want to keep your project up-to-date with the changes made here, read our [CHANGELOG](CHANGELOG.md).

 ## Limitations

 N/A